 However, strep throat or streptococcal infection is a rare type of sore throat that is a bacterial infection and requires antibiotic dosage to prevent severe complications.
 Sore throat for common causes, does not need an intense medication regime to recover.

 Also read: Cases Of Medical Emergencies That We Deal With In Urgent Care

-To consult a primary care service, search primary care followed by your city name.
-If you live in Arlington, Google primary care Arlington to get a list of places that can offer primary care at the time of emergency.
+To consult a urgent care service, search primary care followed by your city name.
+If you live in Arlington, Google Arlington Urgent Care to get a list that can offer primary care at the time of emergency.